jeckman/wpbook/README.txt

 as some other files for processing comments and the like.

 == Version History ==

+= Version 0.8.2 =
+* Added option to require email address of comment author
+* Can be set separately only for Facebook comment authors
+* Functionality added by Brandon Dukes.

 = Version 0.8.1 =
 * Oops.
 Typo in README.txt - Brandon Dukes.